Real financial scenarios. Real outcomes.

 Learners develop the skills to solve real financial problems in their own lives.

 Forward Vision Games (FVG) is an educational technology company and social enterprise.
-FVG creates financial simulation games that teach financial skills and build financial capacity in people and communities.
-FVG has focus on Indigenous students and First Nations across Canada.
+FVG creates financial simulation games that teach the financial skills needed for the Future of Work.
+FVG has focus on Economic Reconciliation and creating pathways for Indigenous learners to shine.

 We work with schools, entrepreneurship programs and Indigenous teams to implement programs that create capacity in people, businesses and communities.
 Our games are experiential, action-oriented and designed to help learners make better financial decisions in their own lives.